MaLi-1727913/Word-Analyzer/README.md

        <h1>
          No of Characters:
          {
-           this.state.Characters              ----------render the  Characters number
+           this.state.Characters              //----------render the  Characters number
          }
        </h1>